 You know your family best and can make the best decision for them.
 We started visiting Universal when my youngest was 5 and there were a few rides he didn’t want to do.
 We were okay with this and ended up loving our vacation.
 It depends on the ages and height of everyone visiting the parks.

-I hope our Universal Studios tips help you plan your family visit to Universal.
-If you have questions please share them in the comments.
+I hope our Universal Studios Orlando tips help you plan your family visit to Universal.
+Please reach out if you have any questions.